-We had to take the inland round to Renwick through Murchison, as SH1 was still closed to through traffic as a result of a more recent earthquake, and we arrived in Renwick after dark.
+We had to take the inland route to Renwick through Murchison, as SH1 was still closed to through traffic as a result of a more recent earthquake, and we arrived in Renwick after dark.
 Our original booking in Renwick, made through booking.com, was canceled by the hotel owner on fairly short notice, but booking.com made up for it by moving us to a nice place and paying the difference.
 We showed up to Falcon’s Rise Alpaca Farm and were greeted by the lovely owners and showed to our room.
 The large property has a couple big rooms and a common area that they rent out on a nightly basis, and we couldn’t have hoped for a better experience.
 We met the alpacas in the morning too, and they were adorable, as predicted.
 Before leaving, Kim gave us a rundown on the local wineries, and advised on which ones we should visit.
 We would highly recommend a stay with Kim and Helen if you’re in the region and have a flexible budget.
 It’s certainly not the cheapest option, but it’s well worth it for the money.

 We spent the day hitting up winery after winery, and dabbled extensively in the local product.
 Marlborough is known for its sauvignon blanc, but they make a number of other great wines these days.
 We also had a fantastic lunch at Rock Ferry, and practically convinced ourselves that we live normal lives, right up until the point that we visited the post office and shipped half of our belongings (camping gear, cold weather clothes, etc) back home.
 At that point reality came crashing back to us, but our newly-lightened bags invigorated us for our travels ahead.
 We made it back to Picton with plenty of time to catch the 7pm ferry back to Wellington.
 Our flight to French Polynesia left from Wellington at the ungodly hour of 7:15am, so it was basically a requirement to spend one night there on our way out.
 In retrospect, however, we should have just headed straight to the airport to find a quiet nook to get some sleep in; as it was, we ended up spending $20 a head on dorm beds at a fairly noisy and unimpressive hostel for just four hours of sleep.

 We had a very enjoyable time in New Zealand, and if we had known in advance what we know about it now, we would have spent a lot more time there.
-Namely, it was not nearly as expensive as we were expecting.
+It was not nearly as expensive as we were expecting.
 Hearing cautionary tales from other travelers, we prepared ourselves for Hawaii-like prices, but were very pleasantly surprised —especially by the car rental prices, which totaled up to a very small fraction of the price of such a service in Hawaii.
 Secondarily, New Zealand is a big place.
 Conceding that this was a bit of a surprise begets our lack of preparation on the matter, and unprepared we truly were.
 We knew there would be a lot of driving involved, and were generally OK with that, and we were thankfully able to see a considerable amount of the country.
 However, countless more places beckoned to us along the way, only to be sadly ignored in the name of time-efficient travel.
 If we were to do it over again, we would dedicate at least two weeks to the south island alone, and another week on top of that for the north, not including stays in the cities like Auckland, Wellington, and Christchurch, each of which deserves at least a day or two.
 New Zealand is full of spectacular sights and activities, and some of them are going to necessarily be ignored by the time-constrained traveler; nevertheless, we’re very happy with what we saw and did in our limited there.